adamzap/landslide/src/landslide/themes/leaverou/slides_en.md

 	<p id="one_id" class="one_class">This is a paragraph.</p>

-It is through this option that the class called "delayed" presents in the previous slide or the class "allocation" of the title page of presentation are used.
+It is through this option that the CSSS class called "delayed" presents in the previous slide or the class "allocation" of the title page of presentation are used.

 Many other extensions are possible, you can refer to the page mentioned above.